amirreza77/UserMacro-laravelLumen/README.md

 ********************************************************
 ### Do Not Forget To

- change your env file based on your database and email server confi
+ change your env file based on your database and email server config

 ********************************************************